For many years espresso was inherently conservative.

 - 16 g in, 160 g out (but you can try up to 250 g)

-- Grind coarser – aim for resistance on the manometer of 1-2 bars
+- Grind coarser – aim for around 1-2 bars on the pressure gauge.

 - Lower the flow rate on your machine if you have the option

-- It’s a good idea to lower the temperature if you have the option since this shot takes a while to pull
+- It’s a good idea to lower the temperature if you have the option since this shot takes a while to pull.
+However, keep roast level in mind.

 - (optional) paper filter underneath the puck